-We recorded spatial maps collecting the direct-gap Ge spontaneous emission at room temperature by means of scanning confocal microscopy, employing a standard long-working-distance achromatic objective (N.A. = 0.7) and an excitation diode laser emitting at 980 nm wavelength, providing an experimental lateral resolution of about 1.3 μm (see Supporting Information).
-The average power impinging on the objective is kept in a range between 1 and 10 mW, corresponding to a power density of about 104-105 W/cm2.
-The different spectral components of the collected emission are separated inside a Pellin Broca prism [34] and then focused onto a InGaAs/InP single-photon avalanche diode (SPAD) [35], whose active area (25 μm diameter) acts as a spatial filter in the image plane for wavelength selection and background rejection.
+We recorded spatial maps collecting the direct-gap Ge spontaneous emission at room temperature by means of scanning confocal microscopy, employing a standard long-working-distance achromatic objective (N.A. = 0.7) and an excitation diode laser emitting at 980 nm wavelength (see Supporting Information), providing an experimental lateral resolution of about 1.3 μm.
+The average power impinging on the objective is kept in a range between 1 and 10 mW, corresponding to a power density of about 10-10 W/cm.
+The different spectral components of the collected emission are separated inside a Pellin Broca prism [30] and then focused onto a InGaAs/InP single-photon avalanche diode (SPAD) [31], whose active area (25 μm diameter)

+acts as a spatial filter in the image plane for wavelength selection and background rejection.
 The spectral resolution is about 15 nm in the spectral range of interest.

-Representative room-temperature luminescence maps of each individual nanoresonator, obtained by selecting a 15-nm spectral window around 1550 nm as determined by the resolution of the spectrometer, are shown in the bottom part of Fig. 2, together with the respective SEM images.
-While for shorter resonators the confocal images show a single lobe as the result of the convolution between the nanostructure and the illumination Gaussian beam, cavities whose length is comparable with (or larger than) the lateral resolution of the microscope show a double-lobe image.
-This can be interpreted, as already done in Ref.
-25, as the result of waveguide-coupled emission being scattered by the poorly reflecting end-facet mirrors.
+Representative room-temperature luminescence maps of each individual nanoresonator obtained by selecting a spectral window around 1550 nm are shown in the bottom part of Fig. 2, together with the respective SEM images.
+While for shorter resonators the confocal images show a single lobe as the result of the convolution between the nanostructure and the illumination Gaussian beam, cavities whose length is comparable with (or larger than) the lateral resolution of the microscope show a double-lobe image, because of the enhanced scattered emission at the end of the resonator [21].
 A quantitative analysis of the measured enhancement is performed by extracting the emission per unit volume from the experimental map of each nanocavity and normalizing it to that of a continuous Ge film with the same thickness (unprocessed region of the same sample), taking the dimensions of the focal spot and the size of each nanostructure into account (see Supporting Information).
-The results are shown in the top part of Fig. 2 as a function of the nanoresonator length, demonstrating an up to 27-fold enhancement in the collected emission intensity from the resonators compared to the film.
+The results are shown in the top part of Fig. 2 as a function of the nanoresonator length.
+They demonstrate an up to 27-fold enhancement in the collected emission intensity from the resonators compared to the film.
 A striking feature is the presence of maxima in the experimental emission enhancement for lengths roughly around 600, 850, 1100, and 1300 nm, i.e. with a length periodicity of about 235 nm.
-This value is in close coincidence to the periodicity of $\frac{\lambda{eff}}{2} \cong$ 215 nm expected for waveguide cavity resonances, as estimated from the FDFD simulations discussed above.
+This value is in close coincidence to the periodicity of $\frac{\lambda{\text{eff}}}{2} \cong 215$ nm expected for Fabry-Pérot oscillations, as estimated from the FDFD simulations discussed above.